Policy on enforcing standards in private sector housing

 The statutory guidance sets out the criteria to which local housing authorities must have regard in deciding whether to make an entry under section 30 of the Act.

-Charging for enforcement
+Charging for Enforcement

 If there is a statutory charging mechanism the Council will seek to recover the full costs of providing its services wherever that is possible in accordance with guidance provided by Government and its policies.